Happy Medics UK Medical Education

 The Problem

 Most of the time, your clinical reasoning works.
-You’ve developed your own mental models.
-You know the guidelines.
-You can manage the bread-and-butter presentations.

 52% of of our surveyed doctors say “handling uncertainty in undifferentiated patients” is the hardest thing to learn on the job.